-Easter is less than three weeks away.
-Because of the pandemic, many of us may have a tough time buying the “perfect,” Easter basket for the children or teens in our lives.
-I’m going to show how to create custom Easter baskets, where you consider the recipient’s personality and hobbies.
+Easter is fast approaching.
+So we’re going to show how to create custom Easter baskets, where you consider the recipient’s personality and hobbies.
 This way, each basket is thoughtful and unique and something they want.
 We provide an array of choices for everyone in your family, and these are easy to make.
-Gift Card Granny helps build these baskets because it enables the gift giver to add gift cards, making these gift baskets complete.

 This may be the first Easter basket your child remembers, so make it a fun one.
 Line a wicker basket with a cloth so your child doesn’t poke themself.
 Fill the basket with Easter-inspired or bunny-themed books such as Pat the Bunny or a Peter Rabbit board book.
 Add in some musical and shakable plastic eggs to play along with some new blocks.
 Hide a few stuffed animals in there, including a bunny and a lamb.
 Finish the basket with toddler-approved snacks, such as Gerber Puffs or goldfish crackers.

-My three-year-old nephew loves his dump truck, so this idea is perfect for toddlers and preschool-aged boys.
+This idea is perfect for toddlers and preschool-aged boys (certified lovers of dump trucks).
 You can fill the dump truck with boy-themed toys and candy.
 Start with a few Legos or blocks.
 Kids love dumping things out.
 Add in a new ball, a Frisbee, and some sidewalk chalk in the shape of Easter eggs.
 Finish with his favorite candy, including a large chocolate bunny, and some jelly beans.
 You can use a gift card to Dollar Tree or Dollar General to build this basket affordably and still get your young son lots of goodies for Easter.

 Is your preteen boy all about football?
 Maybe he’s into hockey or he’s into riding ATV’s with his dad.
 This is the perfect holiday to gift him his own helmet and fill it with goodies.
 If he’s a football fanatic, gift him a football in the helmet too.
 If he’s into hockey, surprise him with some hockey pucks.
 If he loves to go riding with dad, tuck in a pair of new sunglasses.
 Add some trading cards and a gift card to a sporting goods store to buy more gear for his new hobby.
 Supplement the helmet with a stuffed animal, his favorite flavored water, and some candy

-When one of my nieces was younger, I taught her how to cook and bake.
-It was our special thing.
-At holidays and her birthday, I’d buy her bakeware, baking mixes, and cookbooks.
-A baking-themed Easter basket would have been perfect for her.
-I would still love one of these.
+Baking traditions are passed down to the younger generations in many a family, and kids spending time baking with their grandparents is often a fond memory for their whole lives.
+Start that tradition this Easter with a baking-themed basket.
 Build your Easter basket base out of a colorful mixing bowl.
 Fill it with the Easter basket grass and baking utensils, such as measuring spoons, wooden mixing spoons, and a silicone baking mat.
 Add some silicone baking cups, some colorful sprinkles, and a homemade cookie mix layered in a mason jar with instructions tied on with a pastel ribbon.
 For the finishing touch, add a children’s cookbook.
-Harry Potter has a themed one that my nieces loved when they were teenagers.
+There are fun themed cookbooks perfect for every kid.
 Adding a Visa or Mastercard gift card would be a great bonus because they could replenish everything wherever it's convenient for them.

 This is the perfect themed Easter basket that works for any age.
 If your child is interested in gardening, present him one of these and hope she’ll develop her green thumb and help you in the garden even more.
 Use a plant potter as a base and stuff it with gardening tools, a watering can, and an apron.
 Add a foam pad for her knees.
 Finish the basket off with some seeds for flowers or to start a vegetable garden.